crownstone/website/04-jobs.md

 {% include snippets/two-cols-text-img-begin text-alignment="right" background="blue" %}

 If there are currently no job openings that match your interest, you can send an open application.
-We're always open to hear interesting stories!
+We're always open to hearing interesting stories!

 {% include snippets/two-cols-text-img-end background="blue" img='/images/open-application.jpg' img-alt='open-application' btn='true' btn-text='Send motivation' btn-contact='job' %}